dev-Aditya-OS-CREATOR/KOS-LINUX/README.md

 -THIS IS THE GITHUB PAGE OF KOS LINUX.
 WHAT IS KOS LINUX ?
-IT  is a general purpose linux os for low end or mid range and high end devices IT  is a general purpose linux os for low end or mid range and high end devices
+IT  is a general purpose linux os for low end or mid range and high end devices